Financial-Times/next-monitor-express/README.md

 ## operation-action model

 Operation-action model is introduced to reflect the general structure of most express codebase, and to constraint unnecessary function layering.
+This can essentially be translated as `event-step` model as well.

 Operations are essestially express middlewares and controllers, and operations can be chained together to perform certain user journey, e.g. `signup = [checkUserProfile] -> [createUserProfile] -> [createPaymentAccount] -> [createSubscription]`.